Hydra2206/Az-devops-voting-app/README.md

 3) Created 3 pipelines for 3 microservices - result, worker, vote
 4) created a self-hosted runner & configure it to run these pipelines
 5) created a container registry so that we can build & push images
-6) created a aks, installing argocd & configuring
+6) created a aks, installed argocd & configure it
+7) creating a personal access token for repo to load into argocd, bcoz our repo is private
+8) creating a script that will automatically update deployment.yaml for all 3 microservices with the new image, every time when pipeline triggers